 In addition to the key informant interviews and community input, three data-driven approaches were taken to understand how Oberlin sits in the Northeast Ohio competitive housing market.
-First, recognizing that people who work in the City form a likely important part of the potential home buyer market, employee zip codes were collected from five employers, representing about 2000 employees.
+First, we looked at where people who work in Oberlin currently live.
+Employee zip codes were collected from five employers, representing about 2000 employees.
 This helped us to identify the top five communities where Oberlin workers live, and understand how many of them live inside and outside the city.
 The largest number of employees live within the City itself, followed by Lorain, Elyria, Amherst, and New Russia Township.